Adak Island Logistics

 If you are bringing (or shipping) bird seed, please DO NOT GET THE KIND WITH SAFFLOWER OR RED MILLET!
 The birds out here don’t eat them!

-Sunflower chips are the best bet.
+Sunflower chips and white millet are the best bet.
 No mess.

 Note: As you approach the Seal Drive feeder, you will see a fallen-down spruce tree one intersection before Seal Drive.
 DO NOT PUT SEED THERE!
 If you do, it splits the flock from the Seal Drive feeder, making it impossible to choose which feeder to watch if a rare bird is visiting.
 Just use the Seal Drive feeder and everyone will be happy.